cloudfoundry/diego-design-notes/README.md

 ## Migrating to Diego

 Diego is getting close to production readiness!
 We've put together some [guidelines](migrating-to-diego.md) around transitioning applications off of the DEAs and onto Diego.
+One reason to move your apps to Diego is to [try out SSH access to your CF app instances and Diego LRPs](ssh-access-and-policy.md).

 ## What does Diego do?